-Features: Being located so close to the city, Kanaskat-Palmer is a popular yurt camping destination for Seattle families – spend less time on travel and more time on having fun!
-Yurts include bunk beds, a queen-sized futon and an overhead light.
-Don’t forget fishing poles for the river!
-Outside is a picnic table, fire grill, utility hookup, and a deck that is ADA accessible.
+Features: Being located so close to the city, Kanaskat-Palmer is a popular yurt camping destination for Seattle families–spend less time on travel and more time on having fun!
+Yurts include bunk beds that sleep three, a queen-sized futon, overhead light and small end table.
+You supply your own linens and blankets.
+Outside you will find a picnic table, fire grill, utility hookup, and a deck that is ADA accessible.
 Bathrooms and showers are nearby.
 Pets are allowed in yurt 16 with a $15 (plus tax) pet fee per night.
 Don’t forget fishing poles for the river!

 Paradise Point State Park

-Distance from Seattle: About two and a half hours south of Seattle, just off I-5 between Kelso and Vancouver.
+Distance from Seattle: About 2.5 hours south of Seattle, just off I-5 between Kelso and Vancouver in Southwest Washington.

 Features: Located on a river, Paradise Point has easy access to the freeway and clean yurts and facilities.
-Each yurt includes bunk beds, a queen-sized futon, electricity and heat, plus an overhead light, one outlet and small deck.
+Each yurt sleeps five and includes bunk beds that sleep three, a queen-sized futon for two, electricity and heat, plus an overhead light, one outlet and small deck.
 Be sure to ask for a yurt that is as far away from the freeway as possible to avoid the hum of the nearby traffic.
-Campers must bring their own linens and blankets.
-Outside is a picnic table, fire grill, and a small deck that is ADA accessible.
+Outside you will find a picnic table, fire grill and a small deck that is ADA accessible.
 A RV pad nearby is available for an additional fee.